 What’s another alternative?

 This next configuration we’re going to discuss involves zero water connections.
-Manual washing machines let you do the work of agitating, draining, and rinsing, while also being the most compact and portable washer you can buy.
-The problem you might be wondering about when it comes to manual washers is drying the laundry.
+Manual portable washing machines let you do the work of agitating, draining, and rinsing, while also being the most compact and portable washer you can buy.
+The problem you might be wondering about when it comes to manual portable washing machines is drying the laundry.

 Well, as you might guess you can’t do a spin cycle to help wring out the laundry, so you have to do it by hand.
 There is another option, however, and that’s an electric spin dryer.
 Its sole purpose is to spin dry your laundry just like a typical washing machine’s spin cycle.
 They’re portable and only require a standard 120V connection, and a bucket or drain to catch the water.
 You could hook it up outside the RV and let the water drain on the ground, as it’s just the water leftover after rinsing your laundry of detergent.

 We recommend the Panda Portable Spin Dryer.
-Going with a manual washer and an electric spin dryer doesn’t require messing with special adaptors and doesn’t take up much space.
+Going with a manual washer and dryer with electric spin doesn’t require messing with special adaptors and doesn’t take up much space.

 You can read more about portable electric spin dryers in our article, The Best Compact Electric Spin Dryers.